47 Meters Down: Uncaged: Sequel

 In February 2020, Roberts announced that a third 47 Meters Down movie was in early development.
 Stating that the next film is "definitely" happening, citing the second movie's financial successes, the filmmaker acknowledged that while he wouldn't be directing the project he is involved in its realization.
 By May 2024, a third film was officially announced with the title 47 Meters Down: The Wreck.
 Directed by Patrick Lussier from a script co-authored by Johannes Roberts and Ernest Riera; the plot was stated to revolve around a father who strives to build a relationship with his estranged daughter, only for catastrophe to befall their deep sea dive to a shipwreck.
 James Harris, Mark Lane, and Johannes Roberts will serve as producers with the project intended to be a joint-venture production between Allen Media Group Motion Pictures, Tea Shop Productions, and FilmNation Entertainment with distribution rights shopped around at the Cannes Film Festival.
-Principal photography commenced in the fall of 2024 and is now in post-production.
+Principal photography commenced in the fall of 2024.